tiffanystallings/hello-world/README.md

 Learning to use GitHub!

 Hopefully some day my GitHub will be loaded with projects and contributions and such.
-For now, enjoy this picture of an ASCII cat on a bicycle.
+For now, enjoy this picture of an ASCII cat on a bicycle. (only visible in edit mode)

 <!--
 ________________